pschatzmann/TinyRobotics/src/communication/README.md

 This section describes the supported message formats and protocols for exchanging data between devices, modules, or systems in TinyRobotics.

 - **TinyRobotics Messages**: A lean remote control format
+- **JSON and XML messages**: TinyRobotics Messages can be serialized to JSON or XML and forwarded to any destination Stream
 - **NMEA**: Standard protocol for GPS and marine devices (see NMEAParser).
 - **Spektrum Satellite**: A well defined remote control protocol